RcppCore/RcppParallel/README.md

 ### Examples

 Here are links to some examples that illustrate using RcppParallel.
-The referenced performance benchmarks were executed on a MacBook Pro with 4 cores (8 with hyperthreading).
+Performance benchmarks were executed on a MacBook Pro with 4 cores (8 with hyperthreading).

 [Parallel Matrix Transform](http://gallery.rcpp.org/articles/parallel-matrix-transform/) --- Demonstrates using `parallelFor` to transform a matrix (take the square root of each element) in parallel.
 In this example the parallel version performs about 2.5x faster than the serial version.